Aquarius migrants finally land in Spain after week-long odyssey - Journal du Cameroun

 As it neared port, those on board had danced and sang, their excitement captured in footage released on Twitter by SOS Mediterranee which operates the vessel together with Doctors Without Borders (MSF).

-The third boat, the Italian navy ship the Orione, was due to arrive by midday, regional authorities said.
+The third boat, the Italian navy ship the Orione, was due to arrive late on Sunday, regional authorities said.

 After the first boat docked, medical staff wearing white overalls, gloves and masks went on board to carry out initial medical checks before the migrants disembarked in groups of 20.